bobaseb/energetically-coherent-computation/index.md

 - implicit aspects of
 - relationship to attention

+Human-environment relations
+- coherence patterns in
+- dwelling perspective on
+- ecological knowledge in
+- integration of practice and meaning
+- ontological frameworks for
+- ritual regulation of
+- traditional knowledge systems

 Human-environment interaction
 - adaptive patterns in
 - cultural variation in
 - integration of practice and understanding
 - transformation through practice

+Human-machine interaction
+- collaborative achievements
+- interface design challenges
+- patterns of coherence in
+- sustained engagement effects

 # I